rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_source_tests.md

 - `HDMI` - High Definition Multimedia Interface
 - `L2` - Level 2 Testing ()
 - `L3` - Level 3 Testing ()
+- `Sink device` - Any piece of equipment or technology that provides an input signal or data to another device or system.
+- `Source Device` - Any piece of equipment or technology that receives an input signal or data from another device or system.

 ## Scope